 Buildings Of Fussen

-While our purpose of visiting was schnapps tasting, I would be doing you a disservice not to share the beauty that lies behind the castle walls.
+While our purpose of visiting was schnapps tasting, I would be doing you a disservice not to share the beauty behind the castle walls.
 There is no end to the charm.
 Fussen is what you dream of when romanticizing European towns!

 You could spend an entire afternoon just wandering around town.
-I’ll give you fair warning, though, as small a town as it is, we got lost inside the walls.
+I’ll give you fair warning, though we got lost inside the walls of as small a town as it is.

 Where To Stay In Fussen